lorensen/VTKExamples/src/VTKBook/08Chapter8.md

   <figcaption style="color:blue"><b>Figure 8-17</b> Parametric coordinate system and interpolation functions for a quadratic triangle. </figcaption>
 </figure>

 **Quadratic Quadrilateral.** **Figure 8-18** shows the parametric coordinate system and interpolation functions for a quadratic quadrilateral cell type.
 The quadratic quadrilateral is described using the two parametric coordinates (r,s).
 Note that because the interpolation functions are most easily expressed in the interval (-1,1), a coordinate shift is performed to the $(\epsilon, \eta) coordinates defined in this range.
 Also, the notation $\epsilon_i$ and $\eta_i$ is introduced.
-These are the parametric coordinates at the ith point.
+These are the parametric coordinates at the $i^{th}$ point.

 <figure id="Figure 8-18">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure8-18.png?raw=true width="640" alt="Figure8-18">
   <figcaption style="color:blue"><b>Figure 8-18</b>.
 Parametric coordinate system and interpolation functions for a quadratic quadrilateral.
 In VTK parametric coordinates (r,s) run between (0,1), hence the coordinate system shift into the (ξ, η)) parametric system ranging from (-1,1).
-Note that ξi and ηi refer to the parametric coordinates of the ith point.</figcaption>
+Note that ξi and ηi refer to the parametric coordinates of the $i^{th} point.</figcaption>
 </figure>

 **Quadratic Tetrahedron.** **Figure 8-19** shows the parametric coordinate system and interpolation functions for a quadratic tetrahedron cell type.
 The quadratic tetrahedron is described using the three parametric coordinates $(r,s,t)$.